 Razia finds big money to secure Marussia race seat 1 February, 2013 Luiz Razia was Virgin Racing test driver in 2010 After months of negotiations it is virtually certain that Luiz Razia, the 23-year-old Brazilian, has reportedly secured the second Marussia race seat for the 2013 Formula One season, a cockpit only recently vacated by salaried driver Timo Glock.
 Luiz Razia doing Friday practice for Lotus (Caterham) in 2011 Brazil’s Globo said that Razia, the 2012 GP2 runner-up, had secured the place “after months of negotiations”.
 “The official announcement will be made on February 5, during the presentation of the new car” at Jerez, said the report.
 Razia, who linked to the report on his official website, is quoted as saying: “We have managed to close [the deal] at the last minute.
 The important thing is that I have got what I have worked for over 11 years, since karts.
 It really is the fulfilment of a dream for me.”
 Finnish newspaper Turun Sanomat said that Razia has at least $15 million in backing.
 “I have always raised the flag of Brazil, but we have only European investors in this project,” said the driver.
 Should he make it onto the grid, he will be only one of two Brazilian drivers currently in F1, the other being Felipe Massa.
 Luiz Razia celebrates winning the GP2 race in Spain last year Despite the Globo report and Razia’s comments, the driver’s management did not confirm the deal when contacted by the British broadcaster Sky.
 “At the moment we have made no decision,” a spokesman said.
 In GP2 Series Razia made eighty starts, winning five times, of which four of those victories came in 2012 with Arden International where he finished second to Davide Valsecchi in the championship.
 Marussia said on Thursday that its confirmed driver, rookie Max Chilton, will debut the team’s new MR02 car at Jerez next Tuesday, when “the rest of the testing schedule will also be communicated”.
 Meanwhile, a Dutch media report said that Giedo van der Garde is close to securing the second race seat at Caterham, alongside Frenchman Charles Pic.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.